MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddFilterLinkExtension.md

 ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Filter link extensions: Add clickable product or feature categories

 If you have multiple products, services or offerings that have dedicated pages on your website, the filter link extension offers a way to surface those links directly in your Search ad.
-Potential customers can quickly preview your key offerings and head directly to what they’re looking for.
+Potential customers can quickly preview your key offerings and head directly to what theyâ€™re looking for.

 Use filter link extensions to list multiple categories of products or features with unique links to each of these offerings.
 Easily combined with other extensions, filter link extensions can enlarge your ad format even further and present multiple avenues to different parts of your site, in addition to your final URL.

 :::image type="content" source="media/BA_Conc_Extension_FilterLink.png" alt-text="Filter link extensions.":::

 Choose from 36 header categories for example, Price, Deals, or Flowers.
-Then you can list up to 10 key products and offerings for each category—each with their own URLs—so users can quickly navigate to these additional destinations.
+Then you can list up to 10 key products and offerings for each categoryâ€”each with their own URLsâ€”so users can quickly navigate to these additional destinations.

 Filter link extensions operate nearly the same as structured snippet extensions.
 They are both free to add and allow you to list offerings based on predefined categories, but filter link extensions allow you to include individual links to locations other than your final URL.